silx-kit/silx/doc/source/modules/gui/plot/getting_started.rst

        [...]
        qapp.exec_()

-Unless a Qt binding has already been loaded, :mod:`silx.gui.qt` uses one of the supported Qt bindings (PyQt4, PySide or PyQt5).
+Unless a Qt binding has already been loaded, :mod:`silx.gui.qt` uses one of the supported Qt bindings (PyQt5, PyQt4, PySide2).
 If you prefer to choose the Qt binding yourself, import it before importing a module from :mod:`silx.gui`: